panzi/service-runner/README.md

                                        description of the pattern language.
            --chown-logfile             Change owner of the logfile to user/group specified by --user/--group.
-           --log-format=FORMAT         Either TEXT or JSON. default: TEXT JSON log-record structure is this, but in one
-                                       line:
-                                       {
-                                           "level":     "info" | "error",
-                                           "timestamp": "%Y-%m-%dT%H:%M:%S%z",
-                                           "source":    "service-runner",
-                                           "filename":  string,
-                                           "lineno":    number,
-                                           "message":   string
-                                       }
-           --log-prefix=FORMAT         Prefix service-runner log messages with
-                                       FORMAT.
-(Only for --log-format=TEXT) default:
-                                       "[%Y-%m-%d %H:%M:%S%z] service-runner: "
-           --log-info-prefix=PREFIX    String inserted between --log-prefix and info level log message.
-(Only for
-                                       --log-format=TEXT) default: "[INFO] "
-           --log-error-prefix=PREFIX   String inserted between --log-prefix and error level log message.
-(Only for
-                                       --log-format=TEXT) default: "[ERROR] "
+           --log-format=FORMAT

+             Format of service-runner's own log messages.
+             FORMAT values:
+               text ................ '[%t] service-runner: %f:%n: [%L] %s' (default) json ................ '{"level":"%l","timestamp":"%T","source":"service-runner","message":"%j"}'
+               template:TEMPLATE ...
+Interpolate given TEMPLATE.

+             Template syntax:
+               %Y ...
+4 digit year
+               %m ...
+2 digit month
+               %d ...
+2 digit day
+               %H ...
+2 digit hour (24 hour clock)
+               %M ...
+2 digit minute
+               %S ...
+2 digit second
+               %z ... time zone offset
+               %s ... log message
+               %j ...
+JSON encoded log message (no enclosing quotes)
+               %f ... source filename
+               %F ...
+JSON encoded filename (no enclosing quotes)
+               %n ... line number
+               %l ... "info" or "error"
+               %L ...
+"INFO" or "ERROR"
+               %t ... equivalent to '%Y-%m-%d %H:%M:%S%z'
+               %T ... equivalent to '%Y-%m-%dT%H:%M:%S%z'
+               %% ... outputs %

+           --restart=WHEN

-           --restart=WHEN              Restart policy.
+             Restart policy.
 Possible values for WHEN:
-                                         NEVER ..... never restart (except when
-                                                     explicitely requesting restart
-                                                     using the restart command)
+               NEVER ..... never restart (except when explicitely requesting restart using the restart command)
-                                         ALWAYS .... restart no matter if the service exited normally or with an error
+               ALWAYS .... restart no matter if the service exited normally or with an error status.
-                                                     status.
-                                         FAILURE ... (default) only restart the
-                                                     service if it exited with an
-                                                     error status or crashed.
+               FAILURE ... (default) only restart the service if it exited with an error status or crashed.

        -u, --user=USER                 Run service as USER (name or UID).
        -g, --group=GROUP               Run service as GROUP (name or GID).
        -N, --priority=PRIORITY         Run service and service-runner(!) under process scheduling priority PRIORITY.
 From -20
                                        (maximum priority) to +19 (minimum priority).
+       -r, --rlimit=RES:SOFT[:HARD]

-       -r, --rlimit=RES:SOFT[:HARD]    Run service with given resource limits.
+             Run service with given resource limits.
 This option can be defined multiple times.
 SOFT/HARD may be an integer or "INFINITY".
-RES may be an integer or one of these names: AS, CORE, CPU, DATA, FSIZE, LOCKS, MEMLOCK,
-                                       MSGQUEUE, NICE, NOFILE, NPROC, RSS, RTPRIO,
-                                       RTTIME, SIGPENDING, STACK
+RES may be an integer or one of these names: AS, CORE, CPU, DATA, FSIZE, LOCKS, MEMLOCK, MSGQUEUE, NICE, NOFILE, NPROC, RSS, RTPRIO, RTTIME, SIGPENDING, STACK

              Note that it is not checked if calling setrlimit() in the child process will succeed before forking the child.
-This means if it doesn't succeed there will be a
+This means if it doesn't succeed there will be a crash-restart-loop.
-                                       crash-restart-loop.
              See: man setrlimit

        -k, --umask=UMASK               Run service with umask UMASK.
 Octal values only.
        -C, --chdir=PATH                Change to directory PATH before running the